 Under the PTO’s “quality check” narrative, Acting Director Lee even promised to (inexplicably) change course and publish the SAWS guidance:

 The USPTO intends to describe the SAWS program in a forthcoming Manual of Patent Examining Procedure [“MPEP”] release.
 And, to help ensure that this quality assurance program continues to operate well, the Agency is currently reviewing the program and will work to ensure that the program does not subject applications to unnecessary delays.
 Id. at 1131 (emphasis added).

-Nevertheless, the PTO then doubled-down on its SAWS “quality assurance” fiction on March 2, 2015, when it announced that it was “retiring” the program:
+Nevertheless, the USPTO then doubled-down on its SAWS “quality assurance” fiction on March 2, 2015, when it announced that it was “retiring” the program:

 The [SAWS] was developed in 1994 to allow patent examiners to alert leadership when a patent might issue on a sensitive matter.
 Only a small number of applications examined over the last twenty years were ever referred to the SAWS program.
 And today, unlike when the SAWS program was created, most applications are published eighteen months after submission, exposing them to public scrutiny and the potential for third-party submissions of prior art.
 Upon careful consideration, the USPTO has concluded that the SAWS program has only been marginally utilized and provides minimal benefit.

 As the USPTO notified the public in January, the Agency has conducted a review of the SAWS program.
 After completing that review, the USPTO has decided to retire this program.
 Any applications currently in this program will now proceed through prosecution absent any additional SAWS-related processing.